Undergraduate Alternative Loans

-We encourage you to file the Free Application for Federal Student Aid (FAFSA) in order to be considered for all other available aid programs before considering alternative loans.
-We recommend that you first utilize any grants or scholarships, as well as your work study and federal student loan eligibility, before considering alternative loans.
+We encourage you to file the Free Application for Federal Student Aid (FAFSA) in order to be considered for all other available aid programs and that you first utilize any grants, scholarships, work-study and Direct loan eligibility before considering alternative loans.

 To be sure you choose the right alternative loan, you will want to consider the following:

 Texas State does not recommend any specific lenders for private alternative loans.
-If you feel that an alternative loan may be best for you, we recommend comparing the loan products and lenders to find the best interest rate and repayment options for your situation.
-Please remember that you will have to pay back these loans with interest, so only borrow what you need.
+If you believe that an alternative loan may be best for you, we recommend comparing the loan products and lenders to find the best interest rate and repayment options for your situation.
+Remember that you will have to pay back these loans with interest, so only borrow what you need.